Saikiran-Samudrala/Flight-Ticket-Booking-System/README.md

 Import the SQL file located in the database folder of the code.

 Copy and paste the source code to the location where your local web server accessing your local projects.
-Example for XAMPP('C:\xampp\htdocs')
+Example for XAMPP('C:\xampp\htdocs\Flight-Ticket-Booking-System-main')

 Open a browser and go to URL “http://localhost/Flight-Ticket-Booking-System-main" for booking flights.